How to move gym equipment safely

 FAQs on moving gym equipment

 This will depend on your agreement with them.
-As a rule, heavier gym equipment like treadmills and ellipticals must be disassembled for efficient transportation by removal services.
+As a rule, heavier gym equipment like treadmills and cross-trainer must be disassembled for efficient transportation by removal services.
 You could also opt to disassemble them yourself—just to be sure that everything is labelled and photographed properly.

 Moving gym equipment should be doable with the right helpers, packing materials, and safety precautions!
 Just remember to have people to help you because moving equipment—or anything heavy, for that matter—is definitely not a one-person job.